Vulvitis in Teens

 What is vulvitis?

 Vulvitis is simply an inflammation of the vulva, the soft folds of skin outside the vagina.
 This is not a condition.
-It is a symptom that results from a host of diseases, infections, injuries, allergies, and other irritants.
-Diagnosing and treating this condition can be frustrating because it is often difficult to determine the specific cause of the irritation.
+It is a symptom that can result from a host of diseases, infections, injuries, allergies, and other irritants.
+Diagnosing and treating this condition can be frustrating because it is often hard to find the specific cause of the irritation.

 What causes vulvitis?

-Vulvitis may be caused by 1, or more, of the following:
+Vulvitis may be caused by one or more, of the following:

 Scented or colored toilet paper